corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 ## Progress so far

 Your flow, and your CorDapp, are now ready!
 We have now defined a flow that we can start on our node to completely automate the process of issuing an IOU onto the ledger.
-All that’s left is to spin up some nodes and test our CorDapp.
+All that’s left is to spin up some nodes and [test your CorDapp](run-your-cordapp).